Simran32909/ExplainIt-Phi/README.md

-# ExplainIt-Phi: Phi-2 Customized for ELI5-Style Explanations"
+# ExplainIt-Phi: Phi-2 for ELI5-Style Explanations

 This repo contains the code and workflow for fine-tuning the `microsoft/phi-2` model using the QLoRA.
 The final output is a set of GGUF models suitable for high-performance local inference with `llama.cpp`.